 The library is available to support departments with building collections in a variety of ways.
 These include:

+Services are impacted by COVID-19 response.
 Please see our Course Reserves page for complete information on print reserves and online sourcebooks.

+Services are impacted by COVID-19 response.
 Current Naropa faculty can borrow audiovisual equipment such as multimedia projectors, laptops, digital voice and video recorders, and more from the library.
 The library staff is available for consultations.

+Services are impacted by COVID-19 response.
 Faculty are welcome to use our Interlibrary Loan service to obtain materials we don't own.
 While many libraries charge us a fee and we often pass this fee on to users, faculty fees are paid for by the library.

 Information on other local libraries is also available to help you locate and borrow material you need in the most efficient way possible.